photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 ### Kelda
 ___

+Kelda slowly drifts into awareness, gently rustling leaves, bubbling streams, the soft incessant call of frogs, crickets, cicadas, and

 *This will include a commune with the forest spirit, the embodiment of the lustrine swamps.
 Ideally, this may help introduce the players to the idea of entities as embodiments of physical places.*